 Mamacita says: Rant, rant, rant.

-This is an essay by John Taylor, retired superintendent of Lancaster County School District in South Carolina.
+John Taylor, retired superintendent of Lancaster County School District in South Carolina, has nailed it.
 I wish every school board in the States had to hear it read by a parent at the start of every board meeting.